What is data science?

 |Tasks and duties||

-Data science is the scientific study of data to gain knowledge.
-This field combines multiple disciplines to extract knowledge from massive datasets for the purpose of making informed decisions and predictions.
+Data science is the study of data to gain knowledge.
+It combines a variety of scientific disciplines to extract knowledge from massive datasets to help inform decisions and predictions.

 Although data science documentation varies by project and industry, it generally includes project plans, user stories, model documentation, and supporting systems documentation such as user guides.

-Some IT professionals learn data science by taking bootcamps and online courses, and others earn a data science master's degree or certification.
+Some IT professionals learn data science by earning a data science master's degree or certification or taking bootcamps and online courses.
 Certifications are a great way to demonstrate your data science qualifications and jumpstart your career.
 Microsoft certified professionals are in high demand and there are jobs available for Azure data scientists right now.

 See a comparison of data scientist and data analyst responsibilities